bluebirz/bluebirz.github.io/_posts/2019-12-03-befriend-your-queries.md

 )
 ```

-It’s easier and more figuratively to write compared with `JOIN` but I suggest to use it for less members, about 10 values or fewer.
+It's easier and more figuratively to write compared with `JOIN` but I suggest to use it for less members, about 10 values or fewer.

 `IN` proceeds from parenthesis first (or subquery) then outside or parent query.
 And `JOIN` proceeds logical conditions from `ON` statement.
 It means `JOIN` can do better job than `IN` when data is huge as `JOIN` need not to proceed that huge data in subqueries.